Lawyers say indictment of 3 on charges they bypassed state purchasing laws based on 'mischaracterization'

 According to Rogers, that contract was $500,000 of taxpayer money per year.

 On Thursday, both Beard and Hewitt turned themselves in.
 Richard was booked Friday morning.
+Each were released on $30,000 bonds.

 According to BREC, Richard is still employed.